top of page

 The Role of PHAs in Battery Manufacturing

-While PHAs are not explicitly required by regulation for many battery manufacturing operations, they provide a structured framework for identifying and evaluating high-consequence hazards that may not be fully addressed by prescriptive codes or equipment standards alone.
+While PHAs are not explicitly required by regulation for many battery manufacturing operations, they provide a structured framework for identifying and evaluating high-consequence hazards.
+These hazards may not be fully addressed by prescriptive codes or equipment standards alone.

 PHAs add value by: